KhronosGroup/Khronosdotorg/legal/privacy-policy.md

 # KHRONOS PRIVACY POLICY

-This privacy policy (the "Privacy Policy") describes how the Khronos™ Standards Group, Inc. and its affiliates ("Khronos", "we", "our" or "us") collect, process, use, and share information in connection with your ("user", "users”, "you" or "your") use of our websites, products and services (collectively, "Website" or "Websites").
+This privacy policy (the "Privacy Policy") describes how the Khronos® Group, Inc. and its affiliates ("Khronos", "we", "our" or "us") collect, process, use, and share information in connection with your ("user", "users”, "you" or "your") use of our websites, products and services (collectively, "Website" or "Websites").
 Please read this Privacy Policy carefully.
 By accessing or using any part of the Websites, you acknowledge you have been informed of and consent to our practices with regard to your personal information and data ("Personal Information").

 ## WHAT INFORMATION WE COLLECT